-To commission services that target frail and older people who are vulnerable or at risk of losing their independence.
-The newly developed integrated community services teams will ensure a multidisciplinary approach that is targeted and risk based.
-One of our most immediate priorities it so procure and implement a risk stratification tool.

-- To work with primary care to develop and commission integrated health and social care services that will reduce the need for people with a long term condition to utilise health and social care services; - To move care closer to home so that our hospitals have manageable demand, one of the enablers for this will be the newly commissioned integrated health and social care rehabilitation and reablement service; - To work together to ensure people are supported to look after their health and wellbeing; - To support providers to join up, share information, and make services easier to navigate; - To work with the District Councils to ensure that the Disabled Facilities Grant continues to be used appropriately to support the rehabilitation of people back to their home environments and to prolong their independence - To create Integrated Commissioning arrangements with ECC and other local authorities as appropriate, to align our work and have a single commissioning process, services and work.
+- To commission services that target frail and older people who are vulnerable or at risk of losing their independence.
+The newly developed integrated community services teams will ensure a multidisciplinary approach that is targeted and risk based. - To work with primary care to develop and commission integrated health and social care services that will reduce the need for people with a long term condition to utilise health and social care services; - To move care closer to home so that our hospitals have manageable demand, one of the enablers for this will be the newly commissioned integrated health and social care rehabilitation and reablement service; - To work together to ensure people are supported to look after their health and wellbeing; - To support providers to join up, share information, and make services easier to navigate; - To create an Integrated Commissioning Board or similar with ECC and other local authorities as appropriate, to align our work and have a single commissioning process, services and work.